 Fairhaven is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 16,094 people and four constituent neighborhoods, Fairhaven is the 121st largest community in Massachusetts.
-Fairhaven has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 16,078 people and four constituent neighborhoods, Fairhaven is the 121st largest community in Massachusetts.
+Fairhaven has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Fairhaven isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Fairhaven are a mix of both white- and blue-collar jobs.
-Overall, Fairhaven is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Fairhaven who work in office and administrative support (11.92%), management occupations (9.86%), and sales jobs (9.70%).
+Overall, Fairhaven is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Fairhaven who work in management occupations (10.20%), office and administrative support (9.92%), and healthcare (9.12%).

 One of the nice things about Fairhaven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Fairhaven in 2010 was $34,589, which is lower middle income relative to Massachusetts, and upper middle income relative to the rest of the US.
-This equates to an annual income of $138,356 for a family of four.
+The per capita income in Fairhaven in 2018 was $34,938, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
+This equates to an annual income of $139,752 for a family of four.
 However, Fairhaven contains both very wealthy and poor people as well.